antiboredom/scrapism/web/content/pages/scraping-with-browsers.md

     # close the browser
     await browser.close()

+# run the main function
 asyncio.get_event_loop().run_until_complete(main())
 ```

 Note that to actually extract text or attributes from elements you must use the `page.evaluate` function to execute javascript inside the browser, passing in elements that you have selected using `querySelector` or `querySelectorAll`.
+On line 23, `'(element) => element.textContent'` is a JavaScript function that returns the `textContent` attribute (the text) of the passed element, in this case the `name_element`.

 ## requests_html